wp-plugins/youtube-simple-gallery/readme.txt

 = 2.0.0 =

-* Add support for widget.
+* Added support for widget.
 * New page for settings to plugin with AutoPlay true or false, size of video and differents sizes for thumbnails.

 = 2.1.0 =

-* Add French language.
+* Added French language.
 * Filter per category.
 * Add thumbnail preview in list and inside the post.

+= 2.2.0 =

+* Update English Translation.
+* Added Support FontAwesome.css in the Admin Page.
+* Added new function for not display the related videos.
+* Added Persian (Iran) by Pouya Abbassi.
+* Added Playback quality in the video.
+* Added new features like: Show or Hide suggested videos, player controls and video title and player actions.
+* Added custom single page - "single-youtube-gallery.php"

 == Upgrade Notice ==